gomalhunzai/Gilgit-Baltistan-LandCover-GEE/README.md

 # Gilgit-Baltistan-LandCover-GEE
-This repository provides code for "Evaluating machine learning algorithms with temporally aggregated Sentinel-2 data for land cover classification in mountainous region of Gilgit-Baltistan using Google Earth Engine".
+This repository provides code and final product for "Assessment of Machine Learning Algorithms for Land Cover Classification in a Complex Mountainous Landscape".